-In the discussion around sustainable fashion, we often overlook one of the most impactful phases of a garment’s lifespan: cleaning and care.
+In the discussion around sustainable fashion we often overlook one of the most impactful phases of a garment’s lifespan: cleaning and care.
 Cleaning and care also happens to be one of the phases in which we as consumers have the most control.
 How we wash and care for our clothes has a significant impact on the environment.
 It also has some direct health effects on you, of which you might not be aware.
 It’s much easier to have a sustainable laundry day than you might think.

 Check out these quick sustainable laundry tips below.
 If you’re interested in finding out more, check out the book Unraveling Threads: How to Have a Sustainable Wardrobe in the Age of Plastic Fabric.

 Wash Laundry In Cold Water

-Washing your laundry in cold water will not only save energy, but it will help your clothing last longer.
+Washing your laundry in cold water will not only save energy, it will also help your clothing last longer.
 About 90% of the energy used for a load of laundry goes to heating the water.
 Only use hot water if absolutely necessary to sanitize a load of laundry.

 If you have concerns about bacteria and sanitizing every load, turn to vinegar.
 White distilled vinegar is a powerhouse when it comes to laundry and cleaning your washing machine.
 White distilled vinegar can fight odors from mildew to cigarettes and tackle tough underarm stains.
 It will also help pet hair from sticking to clothes and break up excess detergent to keep dark clothing darker and white clothing brighter.
 Vinegar is also a natural fabric softener.
 It’s also a powerful cleaning agent for your clothing and washing machine.

-Running two cups of vinegar in an empty machine on a hot cycle will clean out detergent buildup, mold and mildew, hard water deposits.
+Running two cups of vinegar in an empty machine on a hot cycle will clean out detergent buildup, mold and mildew, and hard water deposits.
 Doing this trick every three to four months will keep your machine clean and running more efficiently.

 Make sure to check with your washing machine manual before using vinegar, as some manufacturers believe vinegar can be corrosive to certain rubber hoses and o-rings.